Which of the following statements correctly describes constitutio... | Channels for Pearson+

 Begin by understanding the concept of constitutional isomers.
 Constitutional isomers are compounds that have the same molecular formula but differ in the connectivity of their atoms.

-Consider the connectivity of atoms: in constitutional isomers, the atoms are connected differently, leading to different structural arrangements.
+Next, focus on connectivity.
+Connectivity refers to how atoms are bonded together in a molecule.
+Constitutional isomers differ in this aspect, meaning the atoms are connected in different ways.

-Different connectivity results in different chemical properties and physical characteristics, even though the molecular formula remains the same.
+Contrast constitutional isomers with stereoisomers, which differ in the spatial arrangement of atoms but have the same connectivity.

-Review the given statements and identify the one that correctly describes constitutional isomers: 'Constitutional isomers have the same molecular formula but differ in the connectivity of their atoms.'
+Review the given statements: Identify the statement that correctly describes constitutional isomers as having the same molecular formula but differing in the connectivity of their atoms.

 Watch next